Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships

-We use this mapping to analyze the model's behavior based on the human abstraction.
-Following \cref{alg:propagation}, we create a weighted DAG for each dataset instance, where nodes have a \function{value} and \function{aggregated value}.
-The \function{value} corresponds to the model's output probability.
-If a node corresponds to a model's output, then the \function{value} is the model's predicted probability for that output.
-Otherwise, the \function{value} is zero.
-The \function{aggregated value} is the model's propagated probability and is computed as the sum of \function{values} of its descendants.
-For example, in CIFAR-100~\citep{krizhevsky2009learning}, the \function{aggregated value} of the \concept{flower} node is the sum of the model's probabilities that the image is a \concept{orchid}, \concept{poppy}, \concept{rose}, \concept{sunflower}, or \concept{tulip}.
+With a mapping from model output to concept node, we can now compare the model's behavior against the human abstractions.
+To do so, we compute a \textit{fitted abstraction graph}, a weighted version of the human abstraction graph representing the model's confidence in each concept for a given decision.
+Following the algorithm in \cref{lst:abstraction-fit}, we compute a fitted abstraction graph for every instance in an evaluation dataset $D := \{d_i\}$.
+Given an instance $d_i$, like an image or sentence, we extract the model's probability for each possible output concept $o_j$.
+Then, we assign each node in the human abstraction graph $n_k$ a value $v_{ik}$ equal to the model's probability for the node's concept or any of its descendants.
+For example, given a CIFAR-100 image classification model as in \cref{sec:interpreting-cifar-models}, the value of \concept{flower} is the sum of the model's confidence that the given image is a \concept{poppy}, \concept{rose}, \concept{tulip}, \concept{orchid}, or \concept{sunflower}.